Suki Lahav

-Tzruya (or Tsruya) "Suki" Lahav (צרויה להב; born July 16, 1951) is an Israeli violinist, vocalist, actress, lyricist, screenwriter, and novelist.
-Lahav was a member of Bruce Springsteen's E Street Band from September 1974 to March 1975, then returned to Israel and found success there.
+Tzruya (or Tsruya) Hefri (later known as "Suki" Lahav) (צרויה להב; 16 July 1951 – 1 April 2026) was an Israeli violinist, vocalist, actress, lyricist, screenwriter, and novelist.
+She was a member of Bruce Springsteen's E Street Band from September 1974 to March 1975, then returned to Israel and found success there.

-Biography
+Life and career

-Tzruya Lahav was born and raised in Ayelet HaShahar in northern Israel, where she played kibbutz harvest music as well as classical music, growing up.
+Tzruya Lahav was born in Ayelet HaShahar in northern Israel and grew up there playing kibbutz harvest music as well as classical music.